sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/compatibility.md

 Carrier boards for additional Amiga models are in active development.
 Check the SidecarTridge website for the latest updates.
 {: .warning}

-### Amiga 500 family
+### Amiga 500 and 2000 families

 - Make sure your Kickstart ROM is socketed; if it is soldered you must add a socket before using the emulator (see [Before You Buy](/sidecartridge-kickstart/before-buy/)).
-- All rows below refer to Classic Amiga 512KB ROM layouts used by the A500 family.
+- All rows below refer to Classic Amiga 512KB ROM layouts used by the A500 and A2000 families.

 | Motherboard revision | ROM socket layout | Carrier board / kit | Status |
 |----------------------|-------------------|---------------------|--------|